Tetrode: Beam tetrode

 Typical beam tetrode anode characteristics.
 The anode characteristics of beam tetrodes are very similar to those of pentodes.

 The beam tetrode eliminates the dynatron region or tetrode kink of the screen grid tube by utilizing partially collimated electron beams to develop a dense low potential space charge region between the screen grid and anode that returns anode secondary emission electrons to the anode.
 The anode characteristic of the beam tetrode is less rounded at lower anode voltages than the anode characteristic of the power pentode, resulting in greater power output and less third harmonic distortion with the same anode supply voltage.
 Beam tetrodes are usually used for power amplification, from audio frequency to radio frequency.
 The beam tetrode was patented in Britain in 1933 by three EMI engineers, Isaac Shoenberg, Cabot Bull and Sidney Rodda.
+In 1936, O.H.
+Schade detailed the theory and design of the 6L6 at RCA.

 Critical-distance tetrode

 The High Vacuum Valve company of London, England (Hivac) introduced a line of power output tetrodes in August 1935 that utilized J. H. Owen Harries' critical distance effect to eliminate the dynatron region of the anode voltage - anode current characteristic.
 The critical distance tubes utilized space charge return of anode secondary electrons to the anode.
 Distinctive physical characteristics of the critical distance tetrode were large screen grid to anode distance and elliptical grid structure.
 The large screen grid to anode distance facilitated formation of the low potential space charge to return anode secondary electrons to the anode when the anode potential was less than that of the screen grid.
 The elliptical grids permitted the control grid support rods to be farther away from the cathode so as to reduce their effect on amplification factor with control grid voltage.
 At zero and negative control grid voltage, the control grid support rods and control grid formed the electron stream from the cathode into two major regions of space current, 180 degrees apart, directed toward two wide sectors of the anode circumference.
 These features resulted in somewhat greater output power and lower distortion than a comparable power pentode, due to saturation occurring at lower anode voltage and increased curvature (smaller radius) of the anode voltage - anode current characteristic at low anode voltages.

 A range of tetrodes of this type were introduced, aimed at the domestic receiver market, some having filaments rated for two volts direct current, intended for low-power battery-operated sets; others having indirectly heated cathodes with heaters rated for four volts or higher for mains operation.
 Output power ratings ranged from 0.5 watts to 11.5 watts.
 Confusingly, several of these new valves bore the same type number as existing pentodes with almost identical characteristics.
 Examples include Y220 (0.5W, 2V filament), AC/Y (3W, 4V heater), AC/Q (11.5W, 4V heater).